 Creditors' Rights Under Bankruptcy Law

 Often, lending agencies will find themselves dealing with debtors who are filing for protection under the bankruptcy laws.
 Even if your debtor has filed for bankruptcy, you need experienced legal advice to protect your rights.
 You may still recover your investment, but it must be done by obtaining relief through the bankruptcy code.
-The lawyers at Brown, Berardini & Dunning, P.C., have a great deal of experience working with the bankruptcy courts to assist creditors in recovery of their assets from bankrupt debtors.
+The lawyers at Brown, Berardini, Dunning & Walker, P.C., have a great deal of experience working with the bankruptcy courts to assist creditors in recovery of their assets from bankrupt debtors.

 As a small law firm, they are able to offer their sophisticated, effective legal services efficiently.
 They perform all legal services with an eye towards the client's bottom line.